ru4en/proxmox-zimaos/README.md

 # ZimaOS on Proxmox VM

 There are two ways to install a [ZimaOS](https://github.com/IceWhaleTech/zimaos) VM on Proxmox: automatically and manually (partially automated).
-Automatic installation takes less than 3 minutes, while manual installation takes about 5 to 10 minutes.
+Automatic installation takes less than 2 minutes, while manual installation takes about 5 minutes.

 * [Automatic](#automatic)
 * [Manual](#manual-full-install)